-J. Rutledge Young, Jr. Special Counsel
+J. Rutledge Young, Jr. Of Counsel

-Rutledge holds the highest professional AV Preeminent rating in the Martindale-Hubbell Law Directory and has been listed for more than 30 years in the Best Lawyers in America and for more than 10 in years in Chambers USA America's Leading Business Lawyers.
-He is a South Carolina Superlawyer and also has been selected as a Best Lawyer in America for Bet-the-Company Litigation every year since 1999.
+Rutledge holds the highest professional AV Preeminent rating in the Martindale-Hubbell Law Directory, has been listed for more than 30 years in the Best Lawyers in America, and for more than 12 in years in Chambers USA America's Leading Business Lawyers.
+He is a South Carolina SuperLawyer and has been selected as a Best Lawyer in America for Bet-the-Company Litigation every year since 1999.

 Rutledge was active in the South Carolina Bar and served as its President in 1994-1995.
 He also served on the South Carolina Supreme Court's Board of Commissioners on Grievances and Discipline.
 Rutledge is a Diplomat of the American Board of Trial Advocates and a Fellow in the American College of Trial Lawyers.

 In addition to his work as a lawyer, Rutledge has served on Charleston’s City Council and the Board of Directors of BB&T, Charleston Day School, the Preservation Society of Charleston, Woodberry Forest School, Historic Charleston Foundation, South Carolina Coastal Conservation League, the Middleton Place Foundation, the Lowcountry Land Trust, the Rivers Foundation, the Charleston Library Society and Theodora Park Foundation.
 He also was President of a railroad, and Co-Director of Business Development for American Windsurfer Magazine.
 Rutledge currently serves on the Board of and Brick House Plantation.